jyu-1/weather/README.md

 # Limitation with the OpenWeatherMap Free API

 Due to the limitation of the free API, many useful forecast info such as daily high/low and hourly forecast are not available.
-We were able to fetch forecast every 3 hours up to 5 days.
+The only forecast that is available is every 3 hours up to 5 days.